xuankimtran/docs-1/pages/katalon-analytics/docs/agents.md

 ### Proxy settings for Agent

-You can setup proxy for Agent by one of the following options:
+You can set up proxy for Agent by one of the following options:

-1. Update Proxy field in Katalon TestOps.
+1. Update the **Proxy** field in Katalon TestOps.

 ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/agent/proxy-agent.png)

-2. Configure proxy settings in `agentconfig` file with the `proxy` option.
+2. Configure proxy settings in the `agentconfig` file with the `proxy` option.

 For example, `proxy=http://localhost:8080`.